Kevin Pillar appears to yell homophobic slur at Braves pitcher

 Typically team-run accounts steer clear of these situations, but the Braves organization had a lot on its mind after superstar Freddie Freeman was hit on the wrist by a pitch earlier in the game.
 Those worries were not eased when an X-ray on his wrist proved inconclusive.

-One thing that’s clear is that a lot fuses have already been lit in this series.
+One thing that’s clear is that several fuses have already been lit in this series.
 As a result there was a lot of tension in play Wednesday at SunTrust Park.
 But if what many believe Pillar said is actually true, none of it should overshadow or excuse his actions.

 More MLB coverage from Yahoo Sports: